riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 - [Abram Demski](https://www.lesswrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality?commentId=XEbNPAyvjpTcGufLm): "I don't think there's a true rationality out there in the world, or a true decision theory out there in the world, or even a true notion of intelligence out there in the world.
 I work on agent foundations because there's *still something I'm confused about* even after that, and furthermore, AI safety work seems fairly hopeless while still so radically confused about the-phenomena-which-we-use-intelligence-and-rationality-and-agency-and-decision-theory-to-describe."
 - [Nate Soares](https://forum.effectivealtruism.org/posts/SEL9PW8jozrvLnkb4/my-current-thoughts-on-miri-s-highly-reliable-agent-design?commentId=D3PDv7kqJuByt8TRr): "The main case for HRAD problems is that we expect them to help in a gestalt way with many different known failure modes (and, plausibly, unknown ones).
 E.g., 'developing a basic understanding of counterfactual reasoning improves our ability to understand the first AGI systems in a general way, and if we understand AGI better it's likelier we can build systems to address deception, edge instantiation, goal instability, and a number of other problems'."
 - In the [deconfusion](https://intelligence.org/2018/11/22/2018-update-our-new-research-directions/#section2) section of MIRI's 2018 update, some of the examples of deconfusion are not precise/mathematical in nature (e.g. see the paragraph starting with "In 1998, conversations about AI risk and technological singularity scenarios often went in circles in a funny sort of way" and the list after "Among the bits of conceptual progress that MIRI contributed to are").
 There are more mathematical examples in the post, but the fact that there are also non-mathematical examples suggests that having a precise theory of rationality is not important to the case for HRAD work.
 There's also the quote "As AI researchers explore the space of optimizers, what will it take to ensure that the first highly capable optimizers that researchers find are optimizers they know how to aim at chosen tasks?
 I’m not sure, because I’m still in some sense confused about the question."

-are there examples here from wei dai? -- does wei require a precise theory or not?

 ### The crux